 The Butterfly House, a not-for-profit organization, is located in Faust Park in Chesterfield.
 It's open every day but Monday, and closed on major holidays, including Thanksgiving, Christmas Eve, Christmas Day, and New Year's Day.

 Admission costs are lower for seniors and children ages three to 12.
 Children two and younger and members of the Missouri Botanical Garden get in free.
 Residents of St. Louis City and County also get free admission the first Tuesday morning of the month, as long as they bring proof of residency.

 What You'll See

-- The Exhibit Hall: Learn more about butterflies and other helpful insects at the Exhibit Hall.
-The Butterflies of the World exhibit takes a closer look at the amazing diversity of butterflies found all over the world.
-There's also a live cockroach display and an Exploration Station with interactive exhibits for children.
+- The Exhibit Hall: Learn more about various helpful insects.
+The "Butterflies of the World" exhibit takes a closer look at the amazing diversity found all over the world.
+There's also a live cockroach display and an interactive Exploration Station for children.

-- Emerson Family Theater: If you want to learn even more about butterflies, check out the short movie The Butterfly Effect, shown every 30 minutes at the Emerson Family Theater.
-The film provides a good information about the anatomy and behavior of butterflies.
+- Emerson Family Theater: If you want to learn even more about butterflies, check out the short movie "The Butterfly Effect," shown throughout the day.
+The film informs the public about the anatomy and behavior of butterflies.

-The Butterfly House also hosts special events throughout the year to showcase its exhibits and programs.
-One of the most popular is March Morpo Mania.
-Each March, the conservatory is filled with thousands of Blue Morpho butterflies.
+The Butterfly House hosts special events all year to showcase its exhibits and programs.
+One of the most popular is Morpho Mardi Gras: Bugs, Butterflies and Beads.
+Each February and March, the conservatory is filled with over 1,500 Blue Morphos flying around.
 It's an impressive sight that draws visitors from across the area.
-Other special events include Friday Night Flight dinners in June, Owls and Orchids in October and the Winter Jewels celebration during the holidays in December.
-For more details on these and other signature events, see the Butterfly House website.
+Other special events include Friday Night Flights with appetizers, wine, and jazz, and the Winter Jewels celebration during the holidays in December, which includes a view of butterflies in jewel tones and fairy gardens in the Conservatory.